zerospiel/docs/docs/template-aws.md

 Before starting you must have:

-- A management Kubernetes cluster (v1.28+) deployed on AWS with kcm installed on it
+* A management Kubernetes cluster (v1.28+) deployed on AWS with kcm installed on it
-- A default default storage class configured on the management cluster
+* A default default storage class configured on the management cluster
-- A VPC ID for the worker nodes
+* A VPC ID for the worker nodes
-- A Subnet ID which will be used along with AZ information
+* A Subnet ID which will be used along with AZ information
-- An AMI ID which will be used to deploy worker nodes
+* An AMI ID which will be used to deploy worker nodes

 Keep in mind that all control plane components for all cluster deployments will reside in the management cluster.

 ## Networking

-The networking resources in AWS which are needed for a cluster deployment can be reused with a management cluster.
+The networking resources needed for a cluster deployment in AWS can be reused with a management cluster.

-If you deployed your AWS Kubernetes cluster using Cluster API Provider AWS (CAPA) you can obtain all the necessary data with the commands below or use the template found below in the
+If you deployed your AWS Kubernetes cluster using Cluster API Provider AWS (CAPA) you can get all the necessary data with the commands below, or use the template found below in the
 [kcm ClusterDeployment manifest generation](#kcm-clusterdeployment-manifest-generation) section.

-If using the `aws-standalone-cp` template to deploy a hosted cluster it is recommended to use a `t3.large` or larger instance type as the `kcm-controller` and other provider controllers will need a large amount of resources to run.

 **VPC ID**